marionbarker/LoopPatches/README.md

 The new feature: Add Now Marker, Main Charts: requires dev code later than 1 Aug 2022

+Experimental feature - this branch only

+* Min Basal Rate
+    * Last feature in settings
+    * Meant for people who never want to have long periods of zero basal rate
+    * Typical values would be 0.05 to 0.20 U/hr for someone with average rate > 0.5 U/hr
+    * Enable flag is ignored when
+        * Min Basal Rate < 0.05
+        * Scheduled Rate is <= Min Basal Rate (e.g., if scheduled rate is 0, allow 0 as temp basal)
+    * Because Pods deliver basal as late as possible to meet the rate and Loop may update the rate every 20 minutes, even if it is the same, probably want this set no lower than 0.1 U/hr with pod

 Tested with

 * Loop Dev version: 26 Sep 2022, commit ca8a374